spampana/SpringSecurityProjects/SpringBootFormSecurityLoginUsingInMemory/ReadMe.md

 <br/>

 Logout.
-And login using the credentials using javainuse and javainuse User will be able to view all pages including the add employee page.
+And login using the credentials using satya and satya User will be able to view all pages including the add employee page.

 <img src="https://www.javainuse.com/boot-35_12.jpg"/>
 <br/>